oracle/oracle-database-operator/docs/sidb/README.md

 ## Prerequisites

-Oracle strongly recommends to comply with the [prerequisites](./PREREQUISITES.md) and the following requirements
+Oracle strongly recommends that you comply with the [prerequisites](./PREREQUISITES.md) and the following requirements

   ### Mandatory Resource Privileges